UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ssh sven-sens2023598@bianca.uppmax.uu.se
 ```

-???- question "How does it look like when outside of SUNET?
+???- question "How does it look like when outside of SUNET?"

     [Here](https://youtu.be/W-PMTyNcbYI?si=iYxNToDb-EpTdnAO&t=79) you can
     see how this looks like when outside of SUNET.